All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 • Docker and Docker Compose installed

-• Network access to a Redis Software cluster (via port 8070)
+• Network access to your Redis Software cluster (port 8070 must be reachable)

 • Your Redis Software cluster FQDN